Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 Kasisto has received $66 million in venture capital and netted some high-profile customers, including J.P.
 Morgan, Emirates NBD, and Westpac.

-Adyen - a bit of everything
+Adyen: a bit of everything

-Perfios - data analytics
+Perfios: data analytics

 This Indian company offers a powerful data analytics platform that is mostly used by banks and non-bank financial companies (NBFCs).
 It helps prevent fraud, make better lending decisions, manage assets, and get reliable credit scores.